BoltzExchange/boltz-backend/docs/api.md

 What is returned when the invoice is set depends on the status of the Submarine Swap.
 If no coins were sent already (status [`swap.created`](lifecycle.md#normal-submarine-swaps)) the endpoint will return a JSON object with these values:

 - `acceptZeroConf`: whether Boltz will accept 0-conf for this swap
-- `expectedAmount`: the amount of satoshis or litoshis that is expected to be sent to the `address`
+- `expectedAmount`: the amount that Boltz expects you to lock in the onchain HTLC
-- `bip21`: a [BIP21 payment request](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) for the `expectedAmount` of coins and the `address`
+- `bip21`: a [BIP21 payment request](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) for the `expectedAmount` of coins and the `address` (only set when swapping from UTXO based chains)

 If onchain coins were sent already (status [`transaction.mempool`](lifecycle.md#normal-submarine-swaps) or [``transaction.confirmed``](lifecycle.md#normal-submarine-swaps)) the endpoint will return an empty JSON object.